Generalized scalar field cosmologies: theorems on asymptotic behavior: Introduction

-In references \cite{Leon:2010ai,Leon:2014bta,Leon:2014rra,Fadragas:2014mra}, the original models by \cite{Foster:1998sk,Miritzis:2003ym} were gradually extended to more general scenarios.
-In \cite{Fadragas:2014mra}, it was studied the flat FLRW models in the conformal (Einstein) frame of scalar-tensor gravity theories for arbitrary positive potentials and arbitrary coupling functions, and incorporated radiation into the matter content to obtain a more realistic scenario.
-In \cite{Leon:2010ai,Fadragas:2014mra}, a procedure for the analysis in the limit $\phi \rightarrow \infty$ was implemented by using a suitable change of variables.
-The method has been exemplified for: (a) a double exponential potential $V(\phi)= V_1 e^{\alpha \phi}+ V_2 e^{\beta \phi}$, $\alpha$ and $\beta$ are constants that satisfy $0<\alpha<\beta$, and a coupling function $\chi=\chi_0 e^{\frac{\lambda \phi}{4-3\gamma}}$, where $\lambda$ is a constant (discussed in \cite{Tzanni:2014eja}); (b) a general class of potentials containing the cases investigated in \cite{vandenHoogen:1999qq,Albrecht:1999rm,Copeland:1997et}, being the so-called Albrecht-Skordis potential $V(\phi)= e^{-\mu \phi}\left(A-(\phi-B)^2\right)$, and a power-law coupling $\chi(\phi)=\left(\frac{3\alpha}{8}\right)^{\frac{1}{\alpha}}\chi_0 \left(\phi-\phi_0\right)^{\frac{2}{\alpha}}$, with $\alpha>0$, constant, and $\phi_0\geq 0$, originally investigated in \cite{Leon:2008de} for a less general model.
 In \cite{Tzanni:2014eja}, a flat FLRW model with a perfect fluid source and a scalar field with double exponential potential which is non-minimally coupled to matter was studied.
 The coupling is derived from the formulation of the $F(R)$- gravity as an equivalent scalar-tensor theory.
 Conditions were provided for which $\rho_m\rightarrow 0, \dot \phi\rightarrow 0$ and $\phi \rightarrow +\infty$ as $t\rightarrow \infty$ (see Proposition 1 of \cite{Tzanni:2014eja}), and conditions under which $H$ and $\phi$ blow-up in a finite time (see Proposition 2 of \cite{Tzanni:2014eja}).
-In the reference \cite{Giambo:2019ymx} was studied the late time evolution of a negatively curved FLRW model, with a perfect fluid matter source {with energy density $\rho_m$ and pressure $p_m$ and equation of state parameter $p_m=(\gamma-1) \rho_m$,} and the scalar field non-minimally coupled to matter.
+In the reference \cite{Giambo:2019ymx} was studied the late time evolution of a negatively curved FLRW model with a perfect fluid matter source with energy density $\rho_m$ and pressure $p_m=(\gamma-1) \rho_m$, and a scalar field non-minimally coupled to matter.
 Under mild assumptions on the potential, it was found that non-negative local minima of $V$ are asymptotically stable.
-For non-degenerated minima with zero critical value, it was proved that for $\gamma> 2/3$, there is a transfer of energy from the fluid and the scalar field to the energy density of the scalar curvature, in contrast to the previously bound $\gamma> 1$ for a flat FLRW model.
-Thus, if there is a scalar curvature, it has a dominant effect on the late evolution of the universe and will eventually dominate both the perfect fluid and the scalar field.
-The analysis was complemented with the case where $V$ is an exponential potential, and therefore the scalar field diverges to infinity.
+For non-degenerated minima with zero critical value, it was proved that for $\gamma> 2/3$, there is a transfer of energy from the fluid and the scalar field to the energy density of the scalar curvature, in contrast to the previous bound $\gamma> 1$ for a flat FLRW model.
+Thus, if there is a scalar curvature, it has a dominant effect on the late evolution of the universe, and will eventually dominate both the perfect fluid and the scalar field.
+The analysis was complemented with the case where $V$ is an exponential potential; therefore, the scalar field diverges to infinity.